gitbucket/gitbucket/README.md

 -------------
 ### 4.33.0 - 31 Dec 2019

-- All CLI options are configurable by environmental variables
+- All CLI options are configurable by environment variables
 - Folding pull request files
 - WebHook security options
 - Add assignee and assignees properties to some Web APIs' response